tw4qa/sw2at/README.md

 # Simple Way to Automate Tests

 ##Gem helps you in testing:
-* track your test revisions.
+* track your test revisions
 * share test results with all team members and customers
 * improve stability of web-tests
 * create web-tests for external applications